BdR76/CSVLint/docs/readme.md

 For XML, enter a `Table/tag name` to use as tag name for each record, or leave it empty to use the current filename.

 Select HTML to convert the data to an HTML table.
+In the `HTML CSS Style` dropdown you can select the row and column colors; None, Minimal UI, Zebra rows, Zebra columns, CSV Lint colors.
 Set the batch size to limit the number of records per table, possibly resulting in multiple tables depending on your dataset size.